garbados/cubesat-db/README.md

 CubeSatDB uses [PouchDB][pouchdb] and the [ipfs-log][ipfs-log] module from [OrbitDB][orbitdb] to store, index, and replicate documents between peers over IPFS _and_ CouchDB.

-Feature Goals:

--   [x] Use PouchDB to provide Mango and Map/Reduce indexers over an append-only log.
--   [x] Join CubeSatDBs together, merging their histories.
--   [ ] Import a remote CouchDB database into IPFS blocks via replication.
--   [ ] Start a CubeSatDB with a multihash to sync with a remote log, or merge individual sets of rows via multihashes.

 ## Install

 Install CubeSatDB using [npm](http://npmjs.com/):